BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 Let's be real, driving in vanilla Cyberpunk is dog shit.
 Cars slide around like they're on ice, nothing has any weight to it, and first person driving is basically unplayable.
 This list rebuilds all of it.

-## The Handling Rebuild
+## General Vehicle Fixes

 [General Vehicle Fixes](https://www.nexusmods.com/cyberpunk2077/mods/31813) by Gashetka, uploaded by ShinyaON, does most of the heavy lifting.
 Cars have actual weight now.
 You feel the grip change going from pavement to dirt, sport cars stick to the road, the heavy stuff drives heavy, and the handbrake finally does something.
 No more understeering into a wall every time you take a corner with any speed on it.

+## Vehicle Handling Redux

 **Vehicle Handling Redux** by MrFlashMode goes on top and fixes the steering.
 Turning is sharp and immediate instead of that vague vanilla delay where you turn and the car thinks about it for half a second.
 Bikes got their own pass too and they're genuinely fun now instead of a death sentence.

 It also kills the hidden assists running in the background.
 Vanilla is constantly correcting your steering for you, and you can feel it fighting you even if you don't know that's what's going on.
 With those gone the car just does what you tell it to.

-[Authentic Shift](https://www.nexusmods.com/cyberpunk2077/mods/6823) by imbamakaber ties it all together.
-Real gear ratios, proper shifting, and engine audio that matches what the car is doing.
-You can hear the powerband, so you know when to shift without staring at anything.

-All of it together is what makes it work.
-Cars feel like cars.

->[!NOTE]
+>[!IMPORTANT]
 >Vehicle Handling Redux is hidden on Nexus right now.
 It ships with the list, so there's nothing for you to go download.

+## Authentic Shift

+[Authentic Shift](https://www.nexusmods.com/cyberpunk2077/mods/6823) by imbamakaber handles the gears and the engine sound.
+Cars run through an actual gearbox now and you hear it climb and drop with the revs.
+Give it an hour and you'll be shifting by ear without thinking about it.

-## First Person Driving Is Actually Good Now
+## Shift (Dynamic First Person Camera)

-[Shift (Dynamic First Person Camera)](https://www.nexusmods.com/cyberpunk2077/mods/22340) by CyanideX is the one that sold me on it.
+[Shift](https://www.nexusmods.com/cyberpunk2077/mods/22340) by CyanideX is the one that sold me on first person.
 The camera moves with the car instead of sitting locked to the dashboard, and it comes with presets so you're not fighting it.

 I honestly don't even switch to third person anymore.
 First person driving is actually viable now, and in my opinion it's way better and way more immersive.